chuckstack/chuckstack.github.io/src-ls/introduction.md

 ## chuck-stack Customers

 Deploying enterprise systems is not easy.
 Small and mid-sized organizations often need additional help to ensure success.
-We support both organizations:
+We support two types of organizations:

 - Integrators - organizations with the specialty of enterprise system deployment and support.
+These groups often have vertical market expertise that assist their customers in rapid change management and technology adoption.
 - End-users - organizations who will use the chuck-stack in its operations.

 Both types of customers are vitally important to ensuring our mutual success.
 Both customers are welcome and supported in the [stack-academy](./stack-academy.md) and in our community.